The Great Escape: The Odyssey of Renault in Russia

 RENAULT COMES TO RUSSIA

 Russia seemed the perfect candidate.
 In the early 2000s the Russian auto industry was in a state of collapse.
-It suffered from the classic ailments of Soviet-legacy industry, combined with the baneful effects of Russia’s “Wild East capitalism” of the 1990s--antiquated models and production lines, corrupt contractors and suppliers, technological backwardness, financial incompetence, and bloated and inefficient workforces.
+It suffered from the classic ailments of Soviet-legacy industry, combined with the baneful effects of Russia’s “Wild East capitalism” of the 1990s – antiquated models and production lines, corrupt contractors and suppliers, technological backwardness, financial incompetence and bloated and inefficient workforces.
 In short, it seemed tailor-made for Ghosn’s vision.

 In 2007, Putin came to Paris to personally court Ghosn and the French government.
 Renault agreed to take a 24% stake in AvtoVAZ and to supply the technology needed to modernise the plant.
-Ghosn’s ambitions seemed limitless: in 2009, he trumpeted that Renault would be producing 1.4 million cars in Russia by 2017, and that Russia would soon be his largest market.
+Ghosn’s ambitions seemed limitless: in 2009, he trumpeted that Renault would be producing 1.4mn cars in Russia by 2017, and that Russia would soon be his largest market.

 But Renault’s first experience in Russia ran into bad luck.
-No sooner had the partnership been concluded than the “subprimes” crisis of 2008-9 hit the world.
+No sooner had the partnership been concluded than the “subprime” crisis of 2008-9 hit the world.
 AvtoVAZ’s sales, instead of increasing, fell by half.
 But as a minority shareholder, Renault had no power.
 So when Putin pressed Renault for a fresh injection of capital, Ghosn insisted on total control.
 In 2012, Renault took a 51% stake in AvtoVAZ, and Ghosn became chairman (along with his other hats), with a majority on the board.

 It was now up to Renault to show what it could do.
 Ghosn hired a tough Swedish auto executive named Bo Andersson to run AvtoVAZ.
 Andersson was no newcomer to Russia; he had caught Ghosn’s eye when he turned around Russia’s truckmaker GAZ and made it profitable.
 As the new CEO of AvtoVAZ, Andersson promptly laid off 30,000 employees, purged AvtoVAZ’s corrupt network of suppliers, and set up a new supply system based on imports of advanced components and platforms from abroad.
 But Andersson’s two-fisted tactics provoked demonstrations at AvtoVAZ and brought threats of reprisals from suppliers.
-And once again events intervened: Russia’s actions in Ukraine in 2013-14 provoked Western sanctions, and the ruble collapsed, making reliance on imported parts unprofitable.
+And once again events intervened: Russia’s actions in Ukraine in 2013-14 provoked Western sanctions, and the ruble collapsed, making the reliance on imported parts unprofitable.
 In 2015 AvtoVAZ’s sales cratered.
 The following year, Andersson was dismissed.

 By this time Renault had been in Russia for a decade, and had ten straight years of losses to show for it.
 Clearly a new approach was needed.
-In 2016 Renault named a new CEO, a procurement specialist named Nicolas Maure, a man with experience in both Russia and Romania, and most important, a more diplomatic personality.
-Maure developed a “compromise” version of the original Ghosn model (as he put it delicately, “nous avons arrondi les angles”—“we softened the rough edges”), which made greater use of Russian suppliers, although it continued to rely on imports for digital components.
-In 2017, for the first time, Renault made a profit at AvtoVAZ, and the next four years, from 2018 to 2020, were consistently profitable.
+In 2016 Renault named a new CEO, a procurement specialist named Nicolas Maure, a man with experience in both Russia and Romania and, most importantly, a more diplomatic personality.
+Maure developed a “compromise” version of the original Ghosn model (as he put it delicately, “nous avons arrondi les angles” – “we softened the rough edges”), which made greater use of Russian suppliers, although it continued to rely on imports for digital components.
+In 2017, for the first time, Renault made a profit at AvtoVAZ, and the next four years, from 2018 to 2020, was consistently profitable.
 Renault, it seemed, had finally found the handle.
 Then came the Ukrainian invasion, and overnight Renault was gone.

 What would the future have brought if the invasion had not occurred?
 There was always a contradiction at the heart of Renault’s Russian operation.
 Putin initially accepted the Ghosn model for the sake of developing quickly a new generation of cars for the Russian domestic market.
-But the implied unequal division of labor—with the French importing the “smart” parts and the Russians supplying the “dumb” labor—was never going to be acceptable except as a temporary expedient.
-Over time, between the mid-2000s and the 2010s, Russian insistence on “import substitution” and full “localization” stiffened.
+But the implied unequal division of labour – with the French importing the “smart” parts and the Russians supplying the “dumb” labour – was never going to be acceptable except as a temporary expedient.
+Over time, between the mid-2000s and the 2010s, Russian insistence on “import substitution” and full “localisation” stiffened.
 There would likely have been renewed conflict ahead.

 THE IMPACT OF WESTERN SANCTIONS AND RENAULT’S DEPARTURE